BTS: A Comprehensive Benchmark for Tie Strength Prediction: Tie Strength Dataset Collection

-The definitions in Section~\ref{sec:define} are applied to these datasets to create the pseudo ground-truth tie strength label.
 The ratios of pseudo ground-truth strong ties under each definition for each dataset are shown in Table~\ref{table:strong_tie_ratio}.
 We can see that in most cases, these strong ties are the minority group in social networks.
 This is because strong ties usually serve as inter-community connections, and for most people, their active social circles are likely to be small in comparison with the whole network size.
 To further verify the effectiveness of our definitions, in Figure~\ref{fig:ave_w_0}, we show the average weight, which is calculated as the sum of the weights of all edges between the endpoint nodes of the ties for both strong and weak ties.
 As shown in Figure~\ref{fig:ave_w_0}, the average weight of strong ties is significantly higher than that of weak ties, demonstrating that our definitions successfully encapsulate the difference in strength between strong and weak ties.